Customer Relationship Marketing (CRM)

 The research backs it up:

-- 86% of business professionals prefer to use email when communicating for business purposes.
+- 86% of business professionals prefer to use email when communicating for business purposes according to HubSpot

-- Email marketing has a great ROI – businesses get an average return of $38 for every $1 you spend.
+- Email marketing has a great ROI – businesses get an average return of $42 for every $1 you spend

 Email gives brands a way to reach loyal customers.
 It provides direct, consistent interactions that other social media channels don’t.
 It is true that social media is great for content sharing, but it’s definitely not a good way of communicating with customers.
 For example, if you have a Facebook page and someone sends you a message, you would probably prefer to switch to communicating via email.

 Finally, it’s preferable for building relationships because you can learn more about your customers.
-You can segment by age group, gender, and location on Facebook.
-The targeting opportunities have the limit.
-Email offers a much greater opportunity to personalize the content individually.
+You can segment customers by age gender, group, and location on Facebook.
+The targeting opportunities have a limit.
+In short, email has much more opportunities to personalize the content.

-Email marketing is apparently a powerful tool for reaching to a customer.
-It remains one of the best tactics to deliver a proper, business message.
+Email marketing is a powerful tool for reaching to a customer.
+It remains one of the best tactics to deliver a proper business message.
 Successful marketing teams use it to build a stronger relationship with their customers.
-With an appropriate strategy, you should definitely consider implementing MA in your business.
+With an appropriate strategy, you should consider implementing an MA in your business.